 Applicants for the LL.M. programme are advised to opt for NALSAR if they have an interest in pursuing careers in teaching and research.
-NALSAR graduates are coveted by law schools all over the country as the university's program of teaching assistantship provides live teaching opportunities.
-Students preparing for civil services and judicial services examinations have also found the programme to be useful and we have obtained in the successful pursuit of their of their goals.
-The program has not been designed to facilitate recruitment in commercial law firms or business houses and such opportunities are pursued by students solely by their efforts.
+NALSAR graduates are coveted by law schools all over the country as the university's programme of teaching assistantship provides live teaching opportunities.
+Students who are planning to appear for the civil services and judicial services examinations have also found the programme to be useful alongside their own preparatory efforts.
+Applicants must note that this programme has not been designed to facilitate recruitment in commercial law firms or business houses and such opportunities are pursued by students solely by their own efforts.